G-Core/product-documentation/documentation/waap/ip-security/allow-and-block-ip-addresses.md

 <img src="https://assets.gcore.pro/docs/waap/ip-security/firewall-page.png" alt="Firewall page in the Customer Portal">

-A rule can appear on this page through one of following ways:
+A rule can appear on this page in one of the following ways:

 * You manually added an IP address to the allow or block list on the **Firewall** page.